apache/druid/docs/development/geo.md

 Apache Druid supports filtering spatially indexed columns based on an origin and a bound.

-This topic explains how to apply spatial filters.
+This topic explains how to ingest and query spatial filters.
 For information on other filters supported by Druid, see [Query filters](../querying/filters.md).

 ## Spatial indexing